k-capehart/blog/content/posts/go-salesforce/index.md

 ## Introduction

 [go-salesforce](https://github.com/k-capehart/go-salesforce) is a new Salesforce REST API Wrapper written in [Go (golang)](https://go.dev/doc/), a statically typed, compiled programming language built by Google.
-It aims to make it easier for Go developers to call basic Salesforce REST API endpoints (such as authentication, querying, inserting/updating records, etc.) by wrapping these calls in methods that do the hard work.
-Integrate an application into Salesforce with ease or utilize the power of Go by automating repetitive Salesforce data tasks.
+It aims to make it easier for Go developers to call Salesforce REST API endpoints (such as authentication, querying, inserting/updating records, etc.) by wrapping these calls in methods that do all the hard work.
+Integrate an application into Salesforce with ease or utilize the power of Go by automating repetitive data tasks.

 Check out the repository in GitHub: [k-capehart/go-salesforce](https://github.com/k-capehart/go-salesforce)

-The code is entirely open source, and is a fun side project to explore the Salesforce REST API and learn Go.
+The code is entirely open source, and was created as a fun side project to explore the Salesforce REST API and learn Go.
 Give the project a star and [create an issue](https://github.com/k-capehart/go-salesforce/issues) to start contributing.

 ## Features